Ensembl/plant-scripts/phylogenomics/README.md

 ### ens_pangene_analysis.pl

-This script can be used to analyse a clade-specific pan-gene set, with several options:
+This is an experimental script that can be used to analyse a clade-specific pan-gene set, with several options:

 ```
 usage: ens_pangene_analysis.pl [options]